Division of Whitlam: History

 The division, previously named Throsby, was renamed in honour of Gough Whitlam, the Prime Minister of Australia from 1972–75, in a February 2016 electoral distribution.
 It came into effect from 2 July 2016, the date of the 2016 Australian federal election.

 ABC election analyst Antony Green estimated that boundary changes to Throsby would reduce the Australian Labor Party's notional two-party-preferred margin from 7.8 to 6.9 percentage points.
 Despite this, the last member for Throsby, Stephen Jones, easily retained the seat with a healthy swing of over six points.

-At the 2024 redistribution, Whitlam gained the balance of Wingecarribee Shire from Hume and lost some territory north and east of Lake Illawarra to Cunningham.